xnacly/blog/content/posts/2025/building-a-minimal-viable-armv7-emulator.md

 # Dumping ELF segments into memory

+Since the only reason for parsing the elf headers is to know where to put what segment with which permissons, I want to quickly interject on why we have to put said segments at these specific adresses.
+The main reason is that all pointers, all offsets and pc related decodings have to be done relative to `Elf32_Ehdr.entry` and the linker generated all instruction arguments according to this value.

-Before putting each segment into its `Pheader::vaddr`, we have to understand, that one doesn't simply `mmap` with `MAP_FIXED` or `MAP_NOREPLACE` into the virtual address `0x8000`.
-The linux kernel won't let us, and rightfully so, `man mmap` says:
+Before mapping each segment at its `Pheader::vaddr`, we have to understand:
+One doesn't simply `mmap` with `MAP_FIXED` or `MAP_NOREPLACE` into the virtual address `0x8000`.
+The linux kernel won't let us, and rightfully so, `man mmap`
+says:

 > If addr is not NULL, then the kernel takes it as a hint about where to place
 > the mapping; on Linux, the kernel will pick a nearby page boundary (but